ajrothwell/rollup-webpack-test/README.md

 It then does a dynamic import of ExternalLink.vue, but it has to do it from the node_modules.

 Though the dynamic import seems to be working, it is not clear to me yet whether it can fully tree-shake.

+It can be seen in action live at https://ajrothwell.github.io/webpack_vue_3/dist/ It can be analyzed in action live at https://ajrothwell.github.io/webpack_vue_3/dist/statistics.html